 Again, flash exposes that latency, plus the complexity and scale of workloads are increasing exponentially.
 It is time to return to off-load engines to help drive storage performance to the next level.
 There is precedence of off-load throughout the modern data center, graphics processors in big data for example, storage vendors should follow that lead so they can deliver systems that will allow 75% or greater CPU utilization.

-To learn more about why flash systems are not living up to their full potential and how to design systems so they can, join us for our live webinar, “All-Flash For Databases: 5 Reasons Why Current Systems Are Off Target.”
+To learn more about why flash systems are not living up to their full potential and how to design systems so they can, join us for our on demand webinar, “All-Flash For Databases: 5 Reasons Why Current Systems Are Off Target.”